Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- Brady threw a touchdown pass three times over those matchups against the Rams, and threw multiple TD passes against them once.
+- Brady threw multiple touchdown passes one time over those games against the Rams, and threw for a touchdown against them three times.

 - Note: Brady's stats vs. Rams date back to 2016.